kaizten/kaizten.github.io/development/java/style-guide.md

 * Content of Java files must be formatted using 4 spaces.
 * Braces must be used in block statatements (`if-else`, `for`, `while`, etc.).

+## File content

+* Do not define multiple classes, interfaces, records, etc. in the same file.
+Instead, use a file for each top-level type.
+* Do not define nested types (classes, interfaces, records, etc.).

 ## Filenames